abstractmachine/interaction-design-tools/README.md

 Note: if you are on an M1-based Mac, Rhino currently runs in emulation mode.
 M1 emulation is insanely fast, so don't worry too much.
 There are currently still some bugs but it should be fine for most uses.
 You will have to wait for the next version of Rhino for full native M1 compatibility.

-Grasshopper is plug-in that allows you to make node-based parametric designs in Rhino.
-Imagine drawing a chair, and then plugging dynamic parameters
+Grasshopper is visual, node-based plug-in that allows you to create parametric designs in Rhino.
+Imagine designing a chair, and then plugging various parameters of that design into a modular system that allows you to tweak the chair by sliding around visual sliders.

 ### Fusion 360
-The up-and-coming beheamoth of CAD tool suites.
+The up-and-coming beheamoth of CAD tool, with a whole suite of functionality that all works together.

 - - -